History of North Indian States

 Uttarakhand: Uttarakhand is often referred to as the "Devbhumi" due to many Hindu temples and Buddhist pilgrimage centers.
 It is noted for the Himalayan Mountain Range, the Bhabhar and the Terai.
 Uttarakhand is bounded by 13 districts, which are divided into two divisions- Garhwal and Kumaon regions.

-Rajasthan: This state falls on the northern portion of India on some part, and the other part falls on the western part of India.
+Rajasthan: This state is partly located in the northern side of India, and some portion comes in the western part of India.
 Rajasthan has 33 districts in it.